elRomanoff/elRomanoff/README.md

 <h2>Technologies and Skills</h2>

     HTML, CSS, and JavaScript
-    React and Vue.js
+    React and Angular
     CSS Animations
     TailwindCSS
-    Basics of Backend development
+    Basics of Backend development (Node and Python)

 <h3>I am Looking for Work</h3>